SuGar0218/WindowedContentDialog-WPF/README.md

 # WindowedContentDialog for WPF

-Show ContentDialog similar to WinUI3 and MessageBox in WinUI3 style in a separate window.
+Show ContentDialog similar to WinUI 3 and MessageBox in WinUI 3 style in a separate window.

 There has been WindowedContentDialog for WinUI3: https://github.com/SuGar0218/WindowedContentDialog